pmarre/full_stack_cert/03_interactive_frontend_development/milestone_2/README.md

 ## Testing

+#### HTML

-- HTML
+    - Used W3C HTML validator to validate all HTML pages

+#### CSS

-- CSS
+    - Used W3C CSS validator to validate all CSS files

-- Jasmine
-- Manual Testing:
+#### Manual Testing:

-  - Found Bugs/Errors:
+##### Found Bugs/Errors:

 1. Incorrect use of localStorage produced results that worked in development, but failed in the live site
    - Used a single key/value pair in the localStorage
    - Value was equal to empty array, as users saved/unsaved recipes I used shift/unshift to add/remove them from the array
    - Fixed by creating a single key/value pair for every item that was liked using the recipe id as the key and value for easy access
 2. 402 error from Spoonacular API
    - 402 error is throttling that Spoonacular puts on their API to limit the number of requests per day with the option to pay for more requests
    - Used `location.replace(/throttle.html)`, to redirect user to a new page stating the error

 ## Edgecases

-- Backup image if no image exists
-- No results
-- Throttle API
-- Error Messages
+There were a few edgecases that need to be considered for this project to protect the user experience.
+Because the user has full control over what they search for I needed to answer a few questions:

+_Q: What if the recipe has no image?_

+A: This came up in development a few times, I ended up finding an SVG online and used it as a backup image.
+Before any dynamic elements are added to the page, I check for an image.
+If no image exists, I add in my backup image.

+_Q: What if there are no results?_

+A: While no results is unlikely given the breadth of Spoonacular's API, it is still possible.
+For example what if someone enters "afdsfafac"?
+That is not a real word or food item and the API will respond with an empty object.
+If that is the case, the user will see the response: "Sorry, no results for 'afdsfafac'!"

+_Q: Spoonacular's API has a pay wall.
+What happens if the daily limit is hit?_

+A: Because I used the free version of the API, the site is limited to 100 requests per day.
+If a user happens to do the 101st search of the day, the API responds with a 402 error and the user gets redirected to a new landing page telling them what the issue is, to return tomorrow, and if they are tired of the pay wall, to donate to the site.